huonw/concurrency-apr15/slides.md

           F: Send + 'a
 ```

 `JoinGuard` joins the `scoped` thread when it goes out of scope.

-This
-plus the lifetime ensures that nothing the thread accesses will
+Statically ensures that anything the subthread borrows or accesses
-disappear until it is finished.
+will remain valid while it exists.